 To make this happen, Rossum offers automation on two levels:

 - Per-field automation allows operators to validate only a subset of fields, while fields that were confirmed automatically need not be revisited by a human.
-The fields to be validated come with an eye symbol next to a field (or the absence of thereof); while the TAB key moves field by field, the ENTER key skips only between fields that require per-field automation.
+The automatically validated fields have a grey tick next to a field (or the absence of thereof); while the TAB key moves field by field, the ENTER key skips only between fields that require per-field automation.
 A basic level of per-field automation is active by default, while additional implementation can expand on this.

 - Whole-document automation allows operators to entirely skip the manual validation phase for an entire document.
 The basic idea is that a document is automated if all its captured fields are automated.
 The detailed mechanism depends on the configuration of a particular queue.